Prompt for Extraction? PAIE: Prompting Argument Interaction for Event Argument Extraction: Related Works

-To extract all arguments in a single pass, \citet{lu-etal-2021-text2event} take EAE as a sequential generation problem with the help of the pre-trained Encoder-Decoder Transformer architecture, such as BART~\cite{lewis-etal-2020-bart} and T5~\cite{2020t5}. \citet{li-etal-2021-document} target generation model by designing specific templates for each event type.
+With the help of the pre-trained Encoder-Decoder Transformer architecture, such as BART~\cite{lewis-etal-2020-bart} and T5~\cite{2020t5}, there are also some recent works converting extraction tasks to generation tasks. \citet{paolini2021structured} propose TANL to handle a variety of structured prediction tasks, including EAE, by a unified text-to-text approach and extract all arguments in a single pass. \citet{lu-etal-2021-text2event} follow TANL and also take EAE as a sequential generation problem. \citet{li-etal-2021-document} target generation model by designing specific templates for each event type.
 In comparison, we prompt argument interactions to guide PLMs and optimize the multiple argument detection by designing a bipartite matching loss.
 This not only improves the understanding of long-distance argument dependencies but also enjoys an efficient procedure via prompt-based learning.

-\paragraph{Prompt-based Learning:} Prompt-based learning is a new paradigm emerging in the field of pre-trained language models~\cite {liu2021pretrain}.
-Unlike the pre-training and fine-tuning paradigm, which usually asks for an additional classifier, the prompt-based methods convert the downstream tasks to the form more consistent with the model's pre-training tasks.
-By finding a mapping from a particular word to a category, a classification task can be treated as a Masked LM task~\cite{schick-schutze-2021-exploiting}.
-Recent work found that a small difference in prompt templates may lead to a huge performance gap.
-Thus, many works explore automatic template generation~\cite{shin-etal-2020-autoprompt}, discrete and continuous representations of prompts~\cite{liu2021gpt}, multiple prompt slots~\cite{qin-eisner-2021-learning}, etc..
-Different from the above prompt tuning method, our proposed method focuses on extraction tasks and prompts PLM for better span selectors.
+\paragraph{Prompt-based Learning:} Prompt-based learning is a new paradigm emerging in the field of pre-trained language models \cite {liu2021pretrain}.
+Unlike the pre-training and fine-tuning paradigm, prompt-based methods convert the downstream tasks to the form more consistent with the model's pre-training tasks. \citet{schick-schutze-2021-exploiting} convert a variety of classification problems to cloze tasks by constructing related prompts with blanks and finding a mapping from particular filled words to predicted categories. \citet{li-liang-2021-prefix} focus on generation tasks and propose lightweight prefix tuning by freezing model parameters and only adjusting a sequence of continuous task-specific vectors.
+Different from the above prompt tuning methods designed for classification or generation tasks, our proposed method returns to \textbf{linear head} setting for fitting extraction task better.
+It is somewhat similar as a concurrent work P-tuning v2~\cite{DBLP:journals/corr/abs-2110-07602}.